Biodiversity Net Gain

 - The biodiversity value calculated using the Biodiversity Metric tool.

 DEFRA originally proposed an outline tariff of £9,000 to £12,000 per biodiversity unit however more recent consultations suggested £20,000 to £25,000/unit.
 It is hoped to make it attractive to sellers by determining not to use compensatory or income foregone models of remuneration.
-It has been mooted that they may fetch £20,000 or higher per unit.
 However it will depend on a case by case basis.
-An example of a high paying habit would be a hectare of arable used to create gorse scrub producing 6.4 units, subject to a variety of factors.
-This could potentially make up a payment of £96,000 or £1,295/acre per annum for 30 years.
-Putting one hectare of modified grassland into lowland meadow would yield a net 8.25 units in optimal conditions (distance, within a formally identified area etc.) This would result in £123,750 or £1,669/acre per annum for 30 years.
+An example of a high paying habit would be converting arable fields to other neutral grassland producing 6.4 units/ha, subject to the land being capable of this conversion.
+This could potentially make up a payment of £128,000 or £1,726/acre per annum for 30 years.
+Putting one hectare of modified grassland into lowland meadow would yield a net 8.64 units in optimal conditions (distance, within a formally identified area etc.) This would result in £172,800 or £2,331/acre per annum for 30 years assuming units fetch these suggested values.

 What we can do for you:

 - Please register your interest with us now to take advantage of Biodiversity Net Gain schemes as they progress.

 - We can advise on suitability of areas for Biodiversity Net Gain.